Specify your list of target genes or sequences by either pasting them into the text box or using the file upload option.

 The default setting for gene-based analyses is to use all genes in the oPOSSUM database as your background.
 Alternatively, you can specify the number of genes to be picked randomly to be used as the background (default=5000) or provide your own custom background gene list.
 Choosing randomly selected background genes can reduce the required computation time compared to choosing the entire gene set if the number chosen is sufficiently larger than your foreground gene set.
 If you are performing multiple analyses, and you wish to compare the results between analyses, we recommend you use "all" or supply your own background so that the background is stable across analyses.

 For sequence-based systems, you can either choose a pre-defined background data set or supply your own.
 When choosing a background data set, it is important to ascertain that its GC composition closely matches that of the target data set.
+Ideally, the average lengths of the sequences used in the background set should also closely match the lengths used in the target set.
 The pre-defined data sets include:

 For sequence-based analyses, the default setting for the background selection is to provide your own set of control sequences.
 Alternatively, one can choose to use one of the provided backgrounds; however, these are currently limited to mouse sequences, and as each background set has a specific nucleotide composition (indicated in the background name), the available background sets may not necessarily be good matches for your foreground sequences.
 It is preferable to supply your own control sequences as you can control for the nucleotide composition of your sequence sets.
 There is an automatic background sequence generator that is currently undergoing beta testing (provided below the custom background box), which you can use to extract a background with a nucleotide composition comparable to your foreground sequences.
 When choosing the background, you should ensure that you have the same number (or greater) of sequences in your background set as in the foreground set.
 If you are supplying your own background sequences, you can again optionally provide the MCP for each sequence to be used in calculating the background PeakDist distribution.
 As before, the positions should be in chromosomal coordinates, and in the same order as the background sequences provided.